aws/aws-parallelcluster/README.rst

 CfnCluster 1.6 IAM Change
 =========================
-Between CfnCluster 1.5.3 and 1.6.0 we made a change to the CfnClusterInstancePolicy that adds “s3:GetObject” permissions on objects in <REGION>-cfncluster bucket, "autoscaling:SetDesiredCapacity", and "autoscaling:DescribeTags" permissions.
+Between CfnCluster 1.5.3 and 1.6.0 we made a change to the CfnClusterInstancePolicy that adds “s3:GetObject” permissions on objects in <REGION>-cfncluster bucket, "autoscaling:SetDesiredCapacity", "autoscaling:DescribeTags" permissions and "cloudformation:DescribeStacks" permissions on <REGION>:<ACCOUNT_NAME>:<STACK_NAME>.

 If you’re using a custom policy (e.g. you specify "ec2_iam_role" in your config) be sure it includes this new permission.
 See https://cfncluster.readthedocs.io/en/latest/iam.html

 CfnCluster 1.5 IAM Change